Hisho had no choice but to make the porcelain birds. He didn’t have time for a single extraneous thought.

-However, he put his heart and soul into what he did, the message didn’t get through.
+But no matter how much heart and soul he put into what he did, the message didn’t get through.
 Archers with ranks no higher than regular recruits would stop by after the ceremonies to tell him how moved they were by the performance.
 Hence the bitter irony—the higher the status, the more it went right over their heads.

 The one time he intended to get a message across it simply wasn’t received.

 Hisho immersed himself in the creation of his porcelain birds.
 Two empresses appeared and were gone.
 Most of the time the throne sat empty.
 That meant no Archery Festivals.
 But Hisho didn’t stop making, engineering, and designing.

 The day finally came when Hisho could deliver his intended message—during the enthronement of Empress Yo.